 A leadership pro offers readers a way to identify their core strengths and apply them to becoming better leaders in a business environment.

 Managing the Millennials: Discover the Core Competencies for Managing Today’s Workforce by Chip Espinoza, Mike Ukleja and Craig Rusch (Wiley, 2010)

 A practical guide for charting the waters of a new generation and its unique attitudes in the workplace.

 Millennials & Management: The Essential Guide to Making It Work at Work by Lee Caraher (Bibliomotion, 2014)

-Offers ways to motivate, collaborate with and manage the millennial generation as they become ever more impactful in the workforce, specifically geared towards changing the boomer generation’s negative attitude.
+Offers ways to motivate, collaborate with and manage the millennial generation as they become even more impactful in the workforce, specifically geared toward changing the boomer generation’s negative attitude.